nugaon/SWIPs/SWIPs/swip-19.md

 In particular the overlay argument of the accessor needs to be changed to Ethereum address.

+The way Bee supports neighborhood hopping only on fresh start.
+In order to change to a target neighborhood, the bee node needs to do ooverlay mining: find a nonce such that the overlay falls in the required range described by an address prefix.
-The way Bee supports neighborhood change only on fresh start but in order to accomodate this change we need to allow overlay mining: target neighborhood setting must work even if the Ethereum address is already staked.
+Ideally, this functionality must work even if the Ethereum address is already staked and perform the following steps.

+1. check if node address has stake
+2. prompt the user that db is about to be nuked
+3. mine overlay into target neighbourhood
+4. nuke db and exit if errors
+5. if staked, change overlay in smart contract

 ## Backward compatibility